What is the Best Swiss Bank in 2025?

 For features, nothing is missing with Migros Bank.

 All the basic features are here.
-You can get report statements in PDF.
-You can also scan bills with your phone.
-You also have access to electronic bills (e-bills).
+You can get report statements in PDF, scan bills with your phone, and access electronic bills (e-bills).

 However, the mobile application of Migros is much worse than the mobile app of Neon.
 It is not intuitive at all.
 And it does not look good at all, either.